-How did humble David Jones become David Bowie - an icon that transformed music forever?
+How did humble David Jones become David Bowie?

 This is the David Bowie story you don’t know.

-Though he’s now considered a rock immortal, Bowie’s quest for fame had multiple false starts – what changed?
+Though he’s now considered an icon that transformed music forever, Bowie’s quest for fame had multiple false starts.

 Watch David Bowie: Finding Fame and more acclaimed documentaries on BBC Select today.
 Restrictions apply*.